Anatoly1010/Atomize/atomize/documentation/frequency_counter_functions.md

 Arguments: digits = integer in the range of 3 to 15; Output: integer.
 Example: freq_counter_digits(5) sets the resolution to 5 digits.
 ```
 This function queries or sets the resolution in terms of digits used in arming frequency, period, and ratio measurements.
 To set this mode use [freq_counter_stop_mode()](#freq_counter_stop_modemode) function.
-The argument of the function should be an integer between 3 and 15.
+The argument of the function should be an integer between 3 and 15 (Agilent 53181a, 53131a,) or between 3 and 9 (Agilent 5343a).
 To query the number of digits call the function with no argument.
 A query is possible only if [freq_counter_stop_mode('Digits')](#freq_counter_stop_modemode) was called before.<br/>
-This function is available only for Agilent 53181a and 53131a.<br/>
+This function is available for Agilent 53181a, 53131a, and 5343a.<br/>
 ### freq_counter_gate_time(*time)
 ```python3
 freq_counter_gate_time(*time)